teyinla/Palmorial_Group_Project/README.md

 This analysis was carried out using PowerBI.
 I performed ETL on the data set, built models using the relationship between the tables, created new columns and new measures where necessary, and built two dashboards to show visualizations.

-The project aimed to answer the following questions:
+The analysis aimed to answer the following questions:

 <ol>
    <li>What is the gender distribution in the organization?
 Distil to